 |BIOL 2056||Physiological Adaptations in Pregnancy|

 Ph.D. in Genetics University of Missouri (USA)

-- My research focuses on the genetic and physiological basis of complex neurobehavioural conditions such as addiction, stress and fatigue.
+- My research focuses on the molecular and genetic basis of complex neurobehavioural conditions such as addiction, stress and fatigue.
 Some of my ongoing projects are:

 - Identifying biological markers of operator fatigue.
 In collaboration with the Defence, Science and Technology Organisation and the Centre for Sleep Research at UniSA, we are attempting to identify biological or genetic markers that can detect or predict the deterioration of performance that accompanies fatigue.
 The identification of such objective tools may help to prevent accidents and loss of life in industrial, medical or military settings.